xmrstickers/Lethal-Company-Wristwatch-Python-External-Cheat/README.md

 # Lethal Company Wristwatch Python (PyMeow) External Cheat - 11/20/23

-shows the time at all times in lethal company, whether you are hosting or not.
+shows the time at all times in lethal company, whether you are hosting or not. it has a faster refresh-rate, too!

 join a game, and run the code. it works as of BUILD 12681469. there is no anti-cheat.